 While dark chocolate may be full of sugar and should be consumed in moderation, it's a good option for those times when you want something sweet.
 Dark chocolate isn't just great for those who can't consume milk, it's a delicious treat with many health benefits.
 It's packed full of antioxidants and nutrients like zinc, magnesium, copper, and even potassium.
 Dark chocolate has actually been shown to have more antioxidants than some berries.
 Many dark chocolates also contain caffeine which can put an extra pep in your step.

 Researchers are quick to grab headlines about the health benefits of chocolate.
 Keep in mind that sometimes the studies are small and the results may be misinterpreted by the press.
-Everyone wants chocolate to be a health food, and negative results rarely receive the same amount of press.
+As well, negative or contradictory results rarely receive the same amount of press.

-Unfortunately, most commercially-produced chocolate is highly processed, which can remove some of these beneficial antioxidants.
-Enjoy a range of fruits and vegetables to get the health benefits of flavenoids.
+Unfortunately, most commercially-produced chocolate is highly processed, which can remove some of these beneficial flavonoid antioxidants.

 Chocolate: Pros and Cons of This Sweet Treat.
 Harvard Health Publishing. https://www.health.harvard.edu/heart-health/chocolate-pros-and-cons-of-this-sweet-treat.